Harmful marketing.md

 But people can be more resistant to their techniques when they know what these techniques are, and in the process become healthier and more positive.

-• Employ negative bias (assignment of a “minus”) for goods that use copious amounts of advertising
+- Employ negative bias in your assessments for goods that use copious amounts of advertising

-• It may be seen as a little bit extreme, but it’s one way to counter familiarity with a brand that formed just through it being all over the place, since it’s very hard to consciously spot
+- It might seem irrational, but it’s one way to counter irrational familiarity with a brand that emerges just through it being all over the place, since it’s very hard to consciously spot (fight fire with fire?); if you can consciously spot it, good, you don’t need this technique

 Sources